JonathanArns/demon/README.md

 # Demon
-Deterministic transactions over Monotonic state
+Deterministic transactions over Monotonic state.

+A prototype implementation of a mixed-consistency transaction processing protocol.

+### How to run

-Start a small cluster with
+Start a small cluster with:
 ```bash
 docker compose up --build
 ```

-Interactively query from the terminal with
+Interactively query from the terminal with:
 ```bash
 ./repl.py
 ```